SmartCheck FAQs and HowTos: General

 1. New features can greatly improve the benefit of the device, for example with new analysis methods or more configuration possibilities.

-2. As with any complex software, also the firmware of the SmartCheck contains bugs which slipped the quality assurance measures before the release of a new version.
+2. As with any complex software, also the firmware of the SmartCheck device contains bugs which slipped the quality assurance measures before the release of a new version.
 In new firmware versions, bugs which are found internally or reported by customers are fixed.

 3. The firmware can have IT security issues, which will be fixed after they are reported, for example in the open-source components used in the firmware.
-More information on this can be found in the IT security information document on this page.
+More information on this can be found in the on IT security information document on this page.

 Updates are always published on this page.
 For each new firmware version, we also provide the release notes, which explain in detail which changes were made to the firmware.